MENU

 InnoDB

-- The DML (Data Manipulative Language) operations follow the ACID (atomicity, consistency, isolation and durability) model, featuring commit, rollback, and crash-recovery capabilities.
+- DML operations follow the ACID (atomicity, consistency, isolation, durability) model, with commit, rollback, and crash-recovery capabilities.
+See Transactions.

-- The tables arrange your data on disk to optimize queries based on primary keys.
+- Tables arrange data on disk to optimize queries based on primary keys.

 - FOREIGN KEY constraints are supported.

-- You can freely mingle InnoDB tables with tables from other storage engines, even within the same statement.
-For example, you can use a join operation to combine data from InnoDB and MEMORY tables in a single query.
+- InnoDB tables can be freely mixed with tables from other storage engines, even within the same statement – for example, joining an InnoDB table with a MEMORY table in a single query.

-- InnoDB has been designed for maximum performance when processing large data volumes.
+- InnoDB is designed for maximum performance when processing large data volumes.

 - InnoDB maintains its own buffer pool for caching data and indexes in main memory.

-- The tables can handle a lot of data, even on operating systems where the file size is limited to 2GB.
+- Tables can handle large amounts of data even on operating systems where file size is limited to 2GB.

 | Transactions | Yes |